Fairfield Properties Ballpark

 Concourse

-After climbing the large set of stairs from the outside to enter the ballpark, fans enter into a covered concourse that mostly includes a view of the playing field (the exception is directly behind home plate where the press box blocks the view).
+After climbing the large set of stairs from the outside to enter the ballpark, fans arrive into a covered concourse that mostly includes a view of the playing field (the exception is directly behind home plate where the press box blocks the view).
 It does the job and there is nothing overly special about the area.
-After the concourse opens up to the sky down the lines, one of the sides has a small kids play zone.
+Space is just ok.
+Décor features tan/brown walls and a green ceiling, which fits nicely with the Ducks theme and coloring.
+After the concourse opens up to the sky down the lines, there is a picnic area down the third base side and a kids play area on the other.
+The latter is quite cramped and a limited place to jam inflatables.

 Concourse Ranking: 3.5 out of 5